 Slip and fall accidents can happen anywhere in life, including at your neighbor’s home.
 Getting injured on a friend’s property can be very stressful.
 You don’t want to have to pay out-of-pocket for your medical treatment or file the claim with your own insurance company, but you likely feel awkward talking about the situation with your neighbor.
-Our Los Angeles slip and fall accident attorney will walk you through how to handle a slip and fall accident at a neighbor’s home.
+Our slip and fall lawyer in Los Angeles will walk you through how to handle a slip and fall accident at a neighbor’s home.

 Is the Homeowner Covered by Insurance?

 Homeowner’s insurance is only required when there is a mortgage on the home.
 If your neighbor owns the home free and clear they might not have an insurance policy for the property.
 There’s no data record of people who have homeowner’s insurance, which means the only way to find out if the property is insured is by asking the owner.

 If there is coverage on the home you need to speak with the owner about your injury and obtain the contact information for the insurer.
 This will be necessary when the time comes to report the injury to the insurance company.

 Report the Injury

 Once you have obtained the insurance company information from the homeowner you can report the injury.
 It’s best that you report the injury as soon as possible so you don’t let the statute of limitations lapse.
 It’s also possible that if you wait too long to make a report to the insurer that the company might think the injury is not a legitimate one.

 What if My Neighbor Doesn’t Want to Use the Insurance?